Learn basic photography skills at a venue with lots of photo opportunities

 Take a look at what our beautiful city used to look like in the 1800s and early 1900s compared to how it looks now

-We all know that Cape Town is the oldest city in South Africa, having been officially founded in 1652 following the arrival of Jan van Riebeeck.
-Since then, a lot has happened and the urban and natural environment has changed drastically.
+A lot has happened and the urban and natural environment has changed drastically over the years in Cape Town.
 We won’t bore you with facts and a historical breakdown about our beloved city’s past.
 Instead, we’ll show you.

 We’ve selected nine vintage photographs, taken in the late 1800s and early 1900s from around Cape Town and the Southern Suburbs, and visited the exact locations from which they were first shot.
 Most of the areas today would be completely unrecognisable to our great-grandparents, but some buildings still stand – an incredible testament to the engineering methods used by the early pioneers.
 For example the City Hall, Newlands Train Station and Old Townhouse have remained largely unchanged over the past 100-or-more years.